markfranciose/drops_of_knowledge/aws/udemy/section_8.md

 - allow auto public IP for the one we just put in the public route table

 - create instance, select correct VPC and subnet. security groups are VPC-specific. won'y be able to select security groups from default VPC.

+## Lab part 2 - connecting to private subnet from public one.

+## NAT Instances & Gateways
+NAT instances - on the way out. nat on search for instance type, default everything but put it into new VPC, public subnet go w/ defaults. on NAT instances, have to disable the Source/Destination checks.

+Add a route table w/ a rule for 0.0.0.0/0 to NAT instance the private subnet has a way out to the internet now.

+- terminate NAT instance

+- better way NAT Gateway, on sidebar under VPC

+go over comparisson of NAT gateway vs. NAT instance on AWS documentation 10:43, look at the network diagram

+Exam tips - NAT instances
+- When creating a NAT instance, disable source/destination check
+- NAT instances must be in a public subnet
+- There must be a route out fo the private subnet ot the NAT instance
+- The amount of traffice the NAT intance can support depends on the instance size.
+If you're bottlenecking, increase the instance size/
+- can create high availability using autoscale groups, multiple subnets in diff AZs and scripts to automate failover

+NAT gateway
+- preferred by enterprise
+- scale automatically to 10Gbps
+- no patching
+- not associated with a security group,
+- assigned a public IP
+- update route tables when creating.
+Have to be in multiple AZs.
+- More secure than NAT instances